jitsi-contrib/prosody-plugins/access_token/README.md

 ongoing `Jitsi` meeting.

-Let's say you have an API service and you want to allow this service to accept requests from the user only if they are an active user of a meeting.
+Let's say you have an API service and you want to allow this service to accept requests from the user only if they are an active participant of a meeting.
 In this case, you may use this module.

 ## Installation